georgeliu96/left-punch-right-kick/README.md

 ### Canvas
 * Main component on screen with highscore component and links to Github, personal website, and LinkedIn
 * Start screen with play button.
 Basic tutorial on left side of the website
-* Map background with minor animations to show movement (to add later)
+* Map background with minor animations or parallax movement to imitate a changing setting (to add later)

 ### Player
 * Player appears in the center of the map and has basic stance animations